Climate and Average Weather Year Round in Prudhoe Bay Alaska, United States

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 2.5 months, from May 6 to July 21, with an average daily incident shortwave energy per square meter above 4.7 kWh.
-The brightest day of the year is June 14, with an average of 5.9 kWh.
+The brightest month of the year in Prudhoe Bay is June, with an average of 5.8 kWh.

 The darker period of the year lasts for 5.5 months, from September 28 to March 12, with an average daily incident shortwave energy per square meter below 1.2 kWh.
-The darkest day of the year is January 1, with an average of 0.0 kWh.
+The darkest month of the year in Prudhoe Bay is December, with an average of 0.0 kWh.

 The topography within 2 miles of Prudhoe Bay is essentially flat, with a maximum elevation change of 59 feet and an average elevation above sea level of 39 feet.
 Within 10 miles is also essentially flat (82 feet).
 Within 50 miles is essentially flat (965 feet).